sagemath/sage/src/doc/en/thematic_tutorials/coercion_and_categories.rst

   representations.
 Sage's base classes often have a default implementation, and it is requested to **implement SINGLE underscore methods ``_repr_``, and similarly ``_add_``, ``_mul_`` etc.**

+  The double underscore methods that can be implemented by subclasses are listed above.

 - You are encouraged to **make your parent "unique"**.
 That's to say, parents should only evaluate equal if they are identical.
 Sage provides frameworks